 Outcomes have always been important to me.
-I’ve set my sights on what I want to happen and started trying hard to achieve that desired outcome.
+I set my sights on what I want to happen and started trying hard to achieve that desired outcome.

 I don’t remember ever being taught creating certain outcomes is the way to live successfully and happily, but I structured my choices and behavior around that belief.
 A desired outcome was success, and therefore good.
 An outcome I didn’t want was failure, and therefore bad.

 I didn’t consciously notice for much of my life that trying to create just the right outcome never worked that well for me.

 When I came to Maine and learned emotional intelligence, I started thinking about personal power and I finally really looked at how strongly desired outcomes motivated me.
 I was furious when I first came across the idea of letting go of outcomes.
 What I heard was invalidation and rejection of my ability to make long-term goals and plans and steadily, a step at a time, work toward them.
 I also thought I was hearing it was inappropriate to have dreams and desires.
 How could one navigate through life without caring about outcomes?

-It took time, a lot of exposure and a couple of difficult and painful events, but eventually I understood that investment in outcomes was the problematic piece, not needing, desiring or the degree to which we are disciplined and can tolerate delayed gratification.
+It took time, a lot of exposure and a couple of difficult and painful events, but eventually I understood that investment in outcomes was the problematic piece, not having needs and desires or the degree to which we are disciplined and can tolerate delayed gratification.